rachit836/Exp-5-C-decision-making-statements/README.md

 Tools Required:
 Visual Studio Code (VS Code)

-C++ Compiler (MinGW-w64)

-Terminal / Command Prompt

 Theory:
 Decision-making statements allow the program to make decisions and execute different code blocks based on conditions.

-Types of Decision-Making Statements in C++: if Statement
+Types of Decision-Making Statements in C++: if Statement:

 Executes code if a condition is true.

-cpp
-Copy
-Edit
+syntax:

 if (a > b) {
     cout << "a is greater";
 }
-if...else Statement
+if...else Statement:

 Executes one block if condition is true, another if false.

-cpp
-Copy
-Edit
+syntax:
 if (num % 2 == 0) {
     cout << "Even";
 } else {